Searching for the best things to do in Bukittinggi, Sumatra?

 2. Track down the best street food in Bukittinggi

 For dinner, my favourite spot in Bukittinggi is the market on Jl.
 Moh.
 Syaefi.
-I discovered this spot after meeting a local Bukittinggi resident who wanted to practice his English over dinner.
+I discovered this spot after meeting a local Bukittinggi resident who wanted to practise his English over dinner.

 If you’re adventurous, you can try foods like eel or intestines.
 If not, just try some of the classic dishes such as pisang goreng (fried banana) or nasi goreng (fried rice).